 Choosing a Scaling Method

 Once you have decided that you want to use a high DPI setting, your choice of scaling method depends on the applications you’re running.
-Keep in mind that disabling DPI virtualization means enabling “Windows XP style DPI scaling” and vice versa, using the poorly-worded check box.
+Keep in mind that on older Windows versions disabling DPI virtualization means enabling “Windows XP style DPI scaling” and vice versa, using the poorly-worded check box.

 - If you are so incredibly lucky as to use only applications that are both DPI-aware and set the required flag, it doesn’t matter which scaling method you choose.
 All applications will use XP style scaling, and DPI virtualization will never get used.